somelinuxguy/ping-infra/README.md

 Sounds easy at first, just write a basic app and throw it in the cloud.
 But it isn't as easy as it seems if you want to make this meet the requirement of Modern DevOps Practices.

+We are using ping-app for this.
+I've written that, and the exciting CI/CD stuff to go with it, and [you can find it here](https://github.com/somelinuxguy/ping-app)

 # The Battle Plan

 To keep the README short, please visit the [docs directory here](https://github.com/somelinuxguy/ping-infra/tree/main/docs)